-i) Alcohol, Drugs and Tobaccoi
+i) Alcohol, Drugs and Tobacco

-Smoking within the premises and the use of drugs (except under medical supervision) on the premises are prohibited at all times.
-The use of intoxicants is prohibited during working hours and no employee may undertake his/her duties if under the influence of alcohol or drugs, except under medical supervision.
+Smoking within the premises and the use of illegal drugs on the premises are prohibited at all times.
+The use of intoxicants is prohibited during working hours and no employee may undertake his/her duties if under the influence of alcohol or illegal drugs.